daytistics/.github/profile/README.md

 _AI features are only available if you host our AI service on your own server._

-## State of Development
-We are currently in an early phase of development, which is why there are currently no public repositories available.
-If you would like to get insights into the development, you can join [our Discord](https://discord.gg/ccud6VkTv8).

 ## Questions
 If you have any questions, feel free to ask them in the [discussions](https://github.com/daytistics/daytistics-core/discussions/categories/questions) or by email to contact@daytistics.com.